xmunoz/sodapy/README.md

     >>> client = Socrata("sandbox.demo.socrata.com", None)

+A client can also be created with a context manager to obviate the need for teardown:

+    >>> with Socrata("sandbox.demo.socrata.com", None) as client:
+    >>>    # do some stuff

-The client by default makes requests over https.
-To modify this behavior or make requests through a proxy, take a look [here](https://github.com/xmunoz/sodapy/issues/31#issuecomment-302176628).
+The client, by default, makes requests over HTTPS.
+To modify this behavior, or to make requests through a proxy, take a look [here](https://github.com/xmunoz/sodapy/issues/31#issuecomment-302176628).

 ### get(dataset_identifier, content_type="json", **kwargs)